Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 **Default:** `on`

+{% if_version gte:3.1.x %}
 ### proxy_server

 Proxy server defined as a URL.
-Kong will only use this option if any component is explicitly configured to use proxy.
+Kong will only use this option if any component is explictly configured to use proxy.

 **Default:** none